MicrosoftDocs/dataexplorer-docs/data-explorer/base-query.md

 The following indicators can be viewed in the base queries card:

-- Base query display name
+* Base query display name
-- Number of tiles in which the base query was used
+* Number of tiles in which the base query was used
-- Number of parameters in which the base query was used
+* Number of parameters in which the base query was used
-- Number of base queries in which the base query was used
+* Number of base queries in which the base query was used

 ## Use a base query

 Base queries can be used in dashboard tiles, parameters, and other base queries.
-Since these queries begin with a data source
+Since these queries begin with a data source, use the base query at the beginning of a query.
+Recall the base query by entering ['*variablename*'] in the query editor.

 :::image type="content" source="media/base-query/use-base-query.png" alt-text="Screenshot of using a base query in Azure Data Explorer dashboards." lightbox="media/base-query/use-base-query.png":::